renpy/renpy/sphinx/source/screens.rst

 and mouse events.

 Key takes one positional parameter, a string giving the key to bind.
-See the `Keymap`_ section for a description of available keysyms.
+See the :ref:`keymap` section for a description of available keysyms.
 It takes one property:

 `action`